Home » Employment » Military Spouse Employment: Most Common Struggles

 Being the New Person

 Another issue with moving often is always being the new person at your job.
 This makes moving up a bit more difficult.
-This is more of an issue in some careers over others but something military spouses struggle with.
-When starting a new job, it can be frustrating to know that once you get to a place of seniority, it could be time to move to a new state or even country and have to start over.
+This is more of an issue in some careers than others, but it is something that military spouses struggle with.
+When starting a new job, it can be frustrating to know that once you reach a position of seniority, it may be time to relocate to a new state or even a different country and start over.

-While there are not a ton of solutions to this, the best thing to do is plan before a move.
-Keep good track of the jobs that you have had and the education you bring to any job you apply for.
+While there aren’t many solutions to this, the best approach is to plan ahead before a move.
+Keep a good track of the jobs that you have had and the education you bring to any job you apply for.

 While it can be frustrating to feel like you have to start over all the time, finding creative ways to continue your career from place to place can be a good option.
-This can mean building your own business from the skills you have or working for a company that will allow you to take your job with you from place to place.
+This can mean building your own business using the skills you have or working for a company that allows you to take your job with you from place to place.

 Read: How Can The Military Spouse Network Help You